egpheel/odin-rps/README.md

-# Rock Paper Scissors assignment for The Odin Project
+# Rock Paper Scissors

+An assignment for The Odin Project